 - Create a forwarding rule.
 Sometimes, for whatever reason, you will be unable to do either of the above options.
 Things like Google Play purchase receipts are a good example: As I’m an Android user, when I buy an app on the Google marketplace, it sends a confirmation to the email address on the account.
 Unfortunately, it’s my primary account — as that’s what is linked to my phone — but I can’t change the account settings without screwing all sorts of things up.

 These are pretty important, and not overly complicated to set up.
 Also, once you do it once, you very rarely ever have to do it again.
 Here’s how:

 Click the gear icon dropdown to select Settings, then click the tab labeled Forwarding and POP/IMAP.
 At the top of the screen, to the right of “Forwarding“, there is a button labeled “Add a forwarding address” — click it.
 It will bring up a prompt asking to you enter the email address you wish to forward to.
 Fill it in with your secondary account (in this example, I’m using firstname.lastname@example.org).

 Once you click Next, Gmail will ask you to confirm the address.
 Go ahead and click Proceed to get your confirmation code.
 Gmail will send an email to your secondary account verifying that you own both addresses, and that you’re able to receive email at the new location.
-Just like with the SMTP authentication above, you’ll have the option of either clicking a link in the email or copy/pasting a confirmation code.
+You’ll have the option of either clicking a link in the email or copy/pasting a confirmation code.
 Either one works fine.
-Once you’ve verified your fowarding address, you can start using it to your advantage.
+Once you’ve verified your forwarding address, you can start using it to your advantage.